slee981/SparklingCorrelation/_posts/2020-12-20-build-a-neural-network.md

 - Similar to the `Network` above, we create a new mutable struct to represent a `Layer`.
 One practical note is that we use `AbstractArray` because it allows us to set those variables as either a one-dimensional vector, or two-dimensional matrix.
 This works because of type inheritance, which is worth reading about in the official Julia documentation.

 **Network note:**
-- Each layer will store information about it's current weights and biases, as well as it's activation function and the derivative.
+- Each layer will store information about its current weights and biases, as well as its activation function and the derivative.
 - Additionally, each layer will store some values for the backpropagation step.
 Namely, we will keep track of the last output for both the linear and "activated" vectors, as well as the running total of the various relevant partial derivatives i.e. the partial derivative of the cost (loss) function with respect to the linear transformation $$z$$, the weights $$A$$, and the bias vector $$b$$.

 #### Initializing the Layer